LITdevs/SharpQuark/readme.md

 // To log in or make any other API calls we need to get the access and refresh tokens, which can be done in two
 // different ways.
-For example with email and password: var tokens = await TokenCredential.Login("testuser@litdevs.org", "wordpass", netInfo);
+For example with email and password: var tokens = await TokenCredential.Login("email", "password", netInfo);
 // Or alternatively stored tokens can be used to get the TokenCredential directly, for example from strings: var tokens2 = new TokenCredential((AccessToken)Token.From("access token"), (RefreshToken)Token.From("refresh token"));